teapotlaboratories/plantpal/readme.md

 A more detailed information about USB behavior on ESP32-C6 can be [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c6/api-guides/usb-serial-jtag-console.html)

 ## How to Purchase
 At the moment, we do not mass produce the device.
-However, you can purchase the board fully assembled ( does **NOT** include the display ) directly from the manufacturer [here](https://link.teapotlabs.io/plantpal-order).
+The fastest way you can get the board is to order it directly from the manufacturer [here](https://link.teapotlabs.io/plantpal-order) (does **NOT** include the display).
-You need to buy the display separately.
+You need to buy the display separately from Aliexpress or other distributor.

-If you need any help on purchasing the board from the manufacturer feel free to reach out to contact@teapotlabs.io
+If you'd like to buy it from us fully assembled, we might be available and please contact contact@teapotlabs.io

 ## Disclaimer and notes
 Some disclaimer about Plantpal: